BetterCloud/vault-java-driver/README.md

 * **2.0.0 (in progress)**:
   * Removes the `com.bettercloud.vault.api.Sys` class, deprecated in the 1.2.0 release.
   * Removes the `com.bettercloud.vault.api.Auth.loginByUsernamePassword` method, deprecated in the 1.2.0 release.
+  * Removes the fields `leaseId`, `leaseDuration`, and `renewable` from the `VaultResponse` base class, instead including them only in the subclasses for specific response types where they are found.
   * Changes the `com.bettercloud.vault.response.AuthReponse` class field `authLeaseDuration` from type `int` to `long`.
-  * Removes the fields `leaseId`, `leaseDuration`, and `renewable` from the `VaultResponse` base class, instead including them only in the subclasses for specific response types where they are used.
+  * Refactors and removes various deprecated `private` methods, with no change to the exposed API.
   * Adds support for authentication via the AppRole auth backend.
   * Adds support for renewing secret leases.
 * **1.2.0**: This is a substantial release, with numerous additions.
 It's a minor version number only because there